chris22763/Inverses-Oztaskop/README.md

 - go to Inverses-Oztaskop/static/video_files/ and put your video file their.
 - rename your file to a name that allready exist.
 - now it should work, if it doesn't restart your server and it's done.

+  to get the best results use videos with 720p and 24fps